 Who is Dr. Valentine?

-Kathleen Valentine is the director of Clemson University’s School of Nursing and chief academic nursing officer at Prisma Health–Upstate.
+Kathleen Valentine is the director of Clemson University’s School of Nursing and project director for the HRSA-funded GoMobile project (UK146052).
 Dr. Valentine is an international leader in nursing education having held positions as dean of nursing at the University of New Brunswick, Canada, as well as associate dean positions at Massachusetts General Hospital Institute for Health Professions, Florida State University’s College of Nursing and department chair and associate professor at the University of Wisconsin, Eau Claire.
 Dr. Valentine has also held various clinical positions, including director for Patient Care Services at Kaiser Peranente and director of the Memory and Wellness Center and Diabetes Center at the Christine E. Lynn College of Nursing at Florida Atlantic University.
 She has also led regional and national initiatives to advance professional nursing practice and consulted with national and international health care organizations that range from Mayo Clinic to the Moscow Psychologic Institute.
 Dr. Valentine’s research focuses on the economic value of human caring, nurse-managed primary care clinics, and inter-professional collaboration related to services for the aging.
 Dr. Valentine is also an affiliated faculty member for the Clemson University Institute for Engaged Aging.
 She is a past president of the International Association for Human Caring and founding editor for the International Journal for Human Caring that began in 1997.
 She is also the author of the book, “Health Care System Transformation for Nursing and Health Care Leaders: Implementing a Culture of Caring.”

 For more information, see her Department Profile.